 How to grow jicama

 Jicama prefers short days and high temperatures, so you may have to plant your jicama in a location where it receives afternoon shade (or make your own) to trick it into thinking the day is shorter than it really is.
 Like peppers, jicama seeds need warmth to germinate.
 Seeds should be soaked in warm water for 24 hours before planting 1/4 to 2 inches deep.
 You can wait until temperatures rise, or use can use seed heat mats to speed germination.
 Jicama performs better in alkaline soil.
 To get well shaped roots, the soil must be loose and nutrient-rich, making it a good choice for raised beds.
 As blue or white flowers appear, they should be removed by hand to stimulate root development.
-Have you ever grown jicama?
-Let us know in the comments section!
 Lima beans have the ability to poison their attackers, and groups of lima bean plants work together to counteract threats caused by caterpillars.
 The world of plants never ceases to amaze me.
 The lowly lima bean, hated by many, loved by some, is a legume.
 These particular legumes put out chemicals that attract parasitic wasps whenever caterpillars start chewing on their leaves.
 The wasps lay their eggs in the caterpillars, hatch, and devour their host.
 Lima beans also contain certain chemicals, stored in different parts of the plant, that become activated when the seeds are chewed, creating potentially fatal cyanide poisoning.
 Before the Lima Haters shout a resounding, “We told you so!”, it is important to note that cooking lima beans for at least 10 minutes eliminates those chemicals.
 So, in the case of lima beans, simply soaking isn’t good enough.
 You need to put them to the fire before eating.
 Why grow lima beans?
 Despite childhood trauma and potential poisoning, lima beans (Phaseolus lunatus) are actually a very sweet, high fiber source of protein, folic acid, iron, manganese, and potassium.
 Even better, they are easy to grow and excellent additions to balconies and windowsills, as well as standard gardens.
 You can select bush or pole varieties.
 (Sometimes the smaller bush varieties are called butter beans, if that makes them more palatable.)
 How to grow lima beans Lima bean plants will not put out pods in temperatures above 80°F or when it’s cold and wet, so spring and fall are the best times to grow lima beans.
 Seeds will take 60 to 90 days from planting, so plan accordingly.
 (Bush varieties take 60 to 80 days; pole varieties take 85 to 90 days).
 Lima beans prefer a soil pH of 6.0 to 6.8 and full sun, but they can handle partial shade, especially as summer temperatures rise.
 Surprisingly, too many nutrients in the soil will cause your lima bean plants to produce lots of vegetation, and not very many beans, so you can forego the aged compost.
 Also, too much water simply makes the beans split, so water sparingly.
 Plant seeds 1-1/2 to 2 inches deep.
 Bush beans can be planted 6 inches apart - the plants will actually help hold each other up.
 Pole beans should be planted 10 inches apart and be sure to provide them with a trellis, tomato cage, fence, or balcony to climb.
 Pole beans can reach 10 to 12 feet in height.
 If you need to thin your bean plants, simply cut them off at ground level.
 The roots have a symbiotic relationship with soil microbes that “fix” atmospheric nitrogen into the soil, feeding nearby plants.
 Lima bean pests and diseases Beans are commonly attacked by aphids, flea beetles, bean beetles, mites, and leafhoppers.
 Plus, those aphids can carry the bean mosaic virus.
 Other lima bean diseases include blight and anthracnose.
 Beans are also susceptible to many diseases found in the soil, so crop rotation is a good idea.
 California is responsible for 60 to 80% of the world’s lima bean crop.
 You can be responsible for 100% of your lima bean crop by growing your own!

-Bean mosaic is one of the most powerful arguments against using dried beans from the grocery store to plant in your garden.
-While they are perfectly safe to eat, there is no guarantee that they are safe to sow.
-Invest in high quality, guaranteed clean seeds from a reputable seller and then save the best seeds from your crop for replanting.
-Beans are easy to grow.
-They improve soil structure, provide excellent food crops, and can look lovely in a landscape, as long as they are kept healthy.
 Beans, beans, the magical fruit.
 The more you eat, the more you…well, you know.
 What you may not know about this nutritional powerhouse is that it is crazy easy to grow, germinates at lightening speed, adds nitrogen to the soil, and is just plain fun to watch grow.
 Beans are the edible seeds of the legume family.
 Often, but not always, these seeds are kidney-shaped.
 There are over 40,000 different type of beans found in the world.
 Some of the more common varieties are:

-Bean seed sources As tempting as it may be to plant beans that were bought at your local grocery store, this is a bad idea.
+As tempting as it may be to plant beans that were bought at your local grocery store, this is a bad idea.
 Those beans can carry diseases that you may never be able to get out of your soil, once they arrive.
 These diseases are not harmful when eaten by people, but they can be devastating to baby bean plants.
 Instead, invest in certified bean seed, and then save seed from your harvest for next year’s planting!
 Nutritious beans As a food, beans are high in protein, fiber, iron, potassium, thiamine, vitamin B6, and folic acid, with no cholesterol.
 Wikipedia has an excellent graphic that shows the protein, finer, and iron content of various beans.
 [Spoiler alert - lentils and kidney beans top the chart!]
 And if you want to avoid the undesirable side effects of eating beans, be sure to change the water a few times during soaking and/or cooking.
 Finally, according to the Smithsonian, kidney bean leaves can be used to trap bedbugs!
 Now you know.
 Black-eyed peas are said to bring good luck when eaten on New Years’ Day, but don’t wait that long!
 Put them to work in the garden for better growing all year.
 Black-eyed peas are just one variety of cowpeas.
 Cowpeas are a type of bean.
 Cowpeas (Vigna unguiculata) make an excellent cover crop or green manure.
 Because they are legumes.
 Legumes have nitrogen-fixing nodes on their roots that transform atmospheric nitrogen, which most plants can’t use, into soil-bound nitrogen, which all plants need.

 Green manures are crops that are cut and either dug back into the soil or allowed to decompose on top of the soil, before they go to seed.
 Cowpeas will keep adding nitrogen to the soil right up until they start producing baby cowpeas of their own.
 Then, that nitrogen is absorbed by the plant and put to use.
 The nice thing about edible cover crops is that, even if you miss the mark and the plant goes to seed, you still get food!
 Cover crops are grown for several reasons.
 They prevent erosion, add organic matter and nitrogen to the soil, reduce weeds and deter some soil borne pests.
 Cowpeas are drought tolerant, germinate rapidly, and don’t seem to be bothered by heavy clay soil.
 In fact, these garden workhorses can be used to break up compacted soil with little to no effort on your part!
 While these beans prefer sun, they can also be incorporated into shade gardens.
 Fusarium wilt, aphids, weevils, and pod borers are the most common pests.
 Beans have long been used in companion planting or intercropping.
 Native Americans used the Three Sisters method of growing beans, squash and corn together.
 The squash shaded the ground, the beans climbed the corn and the corn soared skyward with the shaded ground and nitrogen-rich soil.
 How to grow cowpeas If you have areas of compacted or bare soil, it is simple enough to poke holes in the soil and drop in a cowpea.
 Cowpeas are not particular.
 The hole can be 1-4 inches deep.
 Plants should be spaced 2 to 3 inches apart and protected from birds until they sprout, which can happen in as little as 4 days!
 If you are feeling particularly creative or ambitious, you can plant cowpeas into patterns around trees, walkways, or other landscape features.
 As the plants come up, they will add a new texture to the garden, along with improving the soil structure and nutrient content!
 Peas have received a bad reputation from those forced to eat the canned spheres of mush that claim to be peas.
 As any gardener knows, plucking a fresh pea from the vine and eating it whole offers a crisp, sweet flavor that shares nothing with its canned (or even frozen) cousins.
 Pea plants Peas (Pisum sativum) are legumes, which means they have a tidy little business arrangement with certain soil bacteria, called rhizobia, which allow them to use atmospheric nitrogen.
 Pea seeds develop in pods, making them a pod fruit.
 Peas are either green or yellow and pods can be green, brown, or purple.
 Peas are annual plants that can be low-growing bush varieties, but vining cultivars are the most commonly grown.
 Pea plants are self-pollinating, but the more plants you have, the better the pollination rates will be and the bigger your harvests will be.
 Pea varieties Modern peas are generally described as either edible pod or shelling varieties, but the story behind pea evolution may surprise you.
 Wild peas have been around for thousands of years.
 They were being cultivated back in the 3rd century BC.
 These early cultivated peas were shelling peas, or field peas.
 Field peas have a tough, dehiscent pod that is not eaten.
 Dehiscent means the pods unzip themselves when the peas are ripe and dry.
 Of course, dried peas are pretty tough eating, unless you cook them.
 As a rule, shelling peas are grown to be dried for later use in pea soup and pease porridge.
 [Pease porridge is a thicker version of pea soup, more of a pudding, often made with a ham hock or bacon.]
 These were dietary staples in medieval times.
 Sometime around the 15th century, somebody figured out that immature pea pods could be eaten whole.
 These “garden peas” or “sugar peas” were a decadent luxury back then.
 Over time, cultivars were developed that retained that tenderness.
 These sugar peas, or “English peas”, gained in popularity, especially after canning was developed.
-Edible pod peas are indehiscent, which means the pods do not open themselves.
-Rounded edible pod varieties ultimately became known as sugar peas while the flat-podded varieties were named snow peas (Pisum sativum var. saccharatum) In 1952, sugar peas were crossed with a mutant shelling pea in an effort to counteract some pod distortions that were occurring at that time.
-The offspring of that cross turned out to be a delicious new class of snow pea, and it was named snap pea (Pisum sativum var. macrocarpon).
-Snap peas, also known as sugar snap peas, are now the pea workhorse of modern gardens.

-How to grow peas Peas are very easy to grow.
-They prefer cooler weather, making them excellent winter crops.
-While peas grow best in full sun, they can also work well for shade gardening and container gardening.
-Many birds love pea seeds, so you may have to protect your crop with netting until the seeds germinate.
 Seeds should be planted 5” apart and 1" deep in rich, loose, moist soil.
 As they grow, vining pea plants will use tendrils to grasp and climb, so you will want to provide stock panels, tuteurs, or trellising for them to climb.
 As tempting as it may be to let your peas climb up netting, don’t do it.
 You’ll have a mess on your hands at the end of the growing season.
 Take my word for it.
 If peas are being grown in a container, a tomato cage works well.
 Water regularly, allowing the soil to dry out between waterings, and be sure to harvest pods as soon as they are ready.
 This will keep the plant producing.
 Peas left of the vine will become too tough and starchy to eat, but they can be saved for planting or cooking.
 Succession planting can provide many months of harvestable peas.
 Pests and diseases of peas Fungal diseases, such as Ascochyta blight, basal stem rots, damping off, downy mildews, Fusarium wilt, powdery mildew, and root rot cause lesions and blackened areas on stems, roots, and leaves.
 Viral diseases include pea enation mosaic and pea streak, both transmitted by aphids.
 These diseases cause distorted pods and leaves.
 Pests include aphids, armyworms, cucumber beetles, leaf miners, nematodes, pea leaf weevils, pea moths, spider mites and thrips.
 Forget the mushy peas of your childhood.
 Grow your own peas for a delicious treat! |

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

-You can also get my book, Stop Wasting Your Yard!
+You can also get my books, Stop Wasting Your Yard! and What's Growing Wrong?
 Index

 All